Introducing Social Bits

 As the previous studies suggested, people communicate their real personality on Facebook and there is a connection between Facebook use and personality.
 However, the studies of Ross et al. (2009) and Amichai-Hamburger and Vinitzky (2010) were somewhat limited in certain aspects of their methodology and on the number of Facebook facets explored.
 Ross et al. (2009) used self-reports to collect data on a limited number of Facebook facets, while Amichai-Hamburger and Vinitzky (2010) observed only eight facets of their participants’ profile pages.
 Such limitations can be considered practical necessities as the researchers were pioneering research in an unexplored area.
 A more fine-grained and in-depth analysis of significantly more Facebook facets might show even higher levels of correlation between personality and Facebook use, along with a greater number of psychological predictors of Facebook use.
 Furthermore, as a previous study has suggested, the aggregation of profile data from different SNSs revealed “significantly more facets about the individual users than one can deduce from the separated profile” (Abel, Henze, Herder & Krause, 2010).
 Consequently, an exploration of additional social networks in relation to personality might give researchers a better understanding on how people use the social web.

 As people share and publish content online they are leaving their digital traces in a number of social networking sites.
 My MSc thesis defined these digital traces as social bits.
 The term social bit has a two-fold meaning.
 It borrows the word bit from computer science to indicate a basic, singular piece of information and to imply its relation to the digital world.
-The word social highlights, emphasizes and puts the word bit in the context of human society, its members and their communal activity and interactions.
+The word social highlights, emphasises and puts the word bit in the context of human society, its members and their communal activity and interactions.
 When put together, the definition of a social bit is as follows:

 A social bit is a single, atomic data unit acquired from a person’s online social activity and indicates the presence or absence of a single feature.